THOMASELOVE/500-data/README.md

 # 500-data

-Data and code for the 500 course can be obtained at this repository.
+Data and R code for the 500 course can be obtained at this repository.

+- Hit the green Clone or Download button to obtain a zip file of all code and data available here.